Matteias Collet

 Inter-Site communication

 Server A configures a wireguard interface which contains the destination server B as peer, with the public/endpoint IP being server B’s ULA address.
-When a message is sent, it is encrypted using the public key of the destination server and routed to the edge router, which forwards it to the relay Due to the static routing of the ULA range, traffic is routed from the source server to the edge router at site A. The edge router in turn encapsulates the encrypted message into another wireguard tunnel to the relay.
-The relay then re-encapsulates the packet to send it to the edge router at site B. The edge router at site B decrypts it and sends it to the destination server.
+When a message is sent, it is encrypted using the public key of the destination server and routed to the edge router, which encapsulates it and forwards it to the relay through the routing tunnel.
+The relay then re-encapsulates the packet to send it to the edge router at site B. The edge router at site B decrypts the outer layer and sends it to the destination server.
 The destination server can then decrypt the message using its key.

 Intra-Site communication

-When two servers at the same site want to communicate with each other, they will do so directly thanks to neighbor discovery .
+When two servers at the same site want to communicate with each other, they will do so directly on layer 2 through neighbor discovery.

 Configuration